OctopusDeploy/blog/blog/2021-11/upgrading-octopus-3-easier-than-you-think/index.md

 1. Run the installer for your original Octopus version and click **Finish** once complete.
 If rolling back on a clean operating system, the Octopus Setup Wizard will prompt for your license key and master key before the install.
 1. Octopus Manager should open automatically.
 You may need to manually start the Octopus server - just click **Start** on the left.
 1. Open the Octopus Web Portal.
-You may get caching-related errors when the Web Portal open the first time after the reinstall.
+You may get caching-related errors when the Web Portal opens the first time after the reinstall.
 If this happens, refresh the tab and Octopus should load fine.
 1. Run a deployment to check everything still works.

 ## What's next?